dsyang/zola-water/README.md

 A multi-lingual, lightweight and responsive theme built on water.css.
 It's intended to powerful yet simple, so if the theme gets in your way, or if something isn't clear, please consider it an issue and report it [on tildegit](https://tildegit.org/southerntofu/zola-water) or by email to the maintainer (MyUserName@thunix.net).

-**WARNING**: Some features do not work on the official (vanilla) Zola.
-These specific features will be marked with an additional warning.
-TODO: link to southerntofu's fork while features are considered upstream.

 # Setup

 Just download this repository and place it in your site's `themes/water` directory.
 Then, in your config.toml: